Youssef-ben/video-converter/README.md

 ## Disclaimer

-This application should be used for **non-copyrighted** materials and open-source videos for personal use only.
+This application should be used for **non-copyrighted** and open-source videos only and should be for personal use only.

 If you wish to use any copyrighted videos from Youtube you must obtain expressed permission from the copyright owner.